-Like writing, not all images are created equally.
+Like writing, not all images are equal.
 Always strive to have UNIQUE images and graphics on your page.

-This may require hiring a graphic designer or photographer, but it’s a worthwhile investment because it will improve the quality/appeal of your page.
+You may have to hire a graphic designer or photographer, but it’s a worthwhile investment because it will improve the quality/appeal of your page.

 Plus, it’ll improve your brand’s perception if you put in that extra effort.